OctopusDeploy/blog/blog/2025-06/genai-project-gen/index.md

 ## Serializing the template

 LLMs excel at generating text, and so to have the LLM generate an Octopus project, we need to define projects in a text-based format.
-We use Terraform, and specifically Terraform implementing the Octopus Terraform provider, to represent the project configuration.
+We use Terraform, and specifically Terraform implementing the Octopus Terraform provider, to represent the project.

 Terraform is a natural choice because: